sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/4000 - excel-quickstart.md

 - resumes
 - tax forms
 - ....and more

-Then you can get started in minutes using the [Sensible configuration library](https://github.com/sensible-hq/sensible-configuration-library), which provides out-of-the-box support for common business forms.

 In this quickstart, extract data from an example tax form PDF and convert the document data to a spreadsheet using the configuration library.